Gated Adaptation for Continual Learning in Human Activity Recognition: Experimental Setup

 \subsubsection{Data Preprocessing}

 For each target dataset, raw sensor data was segmented using a sliding window with 50\% overlap.
-Window sizes matched the temporal resolution of each dataset: UCI-HAR used 128 timesteps (2.56s at 50 Hz), PAMAP2 used 200 timesteps (2s at 100 Hz), and DSA used 125 timesteps (5s at 25 Hz).
+Window sizes matched the temporal resolution of each dataset: UCI-HAR used 128 timesteps (2.56s at 50 Hz), PAMAP2 used 200 timesteps (2s at 100 Hz), DSA used 125 timesteps (5s at 25 Hz), and RealWorld used 200 timesteps (4s at 50 Hz).
 Per-subject z-score normalization was applied independently to each channel before windowing.
 To match the pretrained model's expected input length (200 timesteps), windows were resized via linear interpolation.\looseness=-1

 Each subject defines one task in the continual learning sequence.
 Within each subject's data, an 80/20 stratified train/test split by activity class prevents data leakage.
 Subjects are presented in random order, with 10 different random permutations tested per experiment to account for task-order variability.\looseness=-1